rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 #### init.lua

-This file is used for overwriting settings defined in **~/.config/nvim/lua/core/init.lua** such as indentation or swap write interval to disk.
+This file is used for overwriting settings defined in **~/.config/nvim/lua/core/init.lua**, such as indentation or swap write interval, to disk.
 It is also used for the creation of auto-commands, as described in the commented lines in the file.
 An example might be the following in which some settings for writing documents in Markdown have been included:

 ```lua
 --local autocmd = vim.api.nvim_create_autocmd